hideo54/Illustreaming/README.md

 # Illustreaming

-See your favorite illustraters' works on your timeline w/o following!
+See your favorite illustrators' works on your timeline w/o following!

 ## Features